 For example, if maple syrup costs $6.97 at your local store for 6 ounces, you know that the price per ounce is $1.16.
 Perhaps your local Costco sells 16 ounces of maple syrup for $12.
 The price per unit is $0.75, making it a clearly cheaper choice, even though it is sold in a larger package!

-- Check Costco Coupons: As a homeschooling mama of three kids, I honestly don’t have time to coupon.
+As a homeschooling mama of four kids, I honestly don’t have time to coupon.
 Costco sends out a coupon package each month.
 The coupons come off automatically if you purchase those items, awesome for us absent-minded folks.
 Make sure that you check out what these items are.
 Sometimes, the deals are great, allowing you to stock up.

 For example, GoGurts go on sale frequently.
 The box typically has 32 tubes and is priced competitively to start.
 Every few months, the boxes have a $3 coupon, allowing you to get 32 tubes for around $4.
 That is a steal!
 If you have room in your freezer, it is a great stock up purchase.

 Costco sells more than just groceries.
 Some of my favorite deals are their other items.
 I purchase rain jackets for my kids every year, priced at $20.
 Each year, my kids get their winter jackets at Costco.
 They sell Carter brand clothes that are consistently priced at Carter’s sale price!